 When it comes to trips in the RV, nothing is quite as relaxing as camping near a lake.
-A lake offers opportunities for fishing, kayaking, boating, and swimming, meaning there is plenty of fun to be had.
-Additionally, lakes are perfect for cooling off on hot summer days.
+This is especially true when it comes to lakefront RV camping in California.
+The beautiful lakes of the Golden State offer opportunities for fishing, kayaking, boating, and swimming, meaning there is plenty of fun to be had.

 Lake Camping in Northern California